telerik/fiddler-everywhere-docs/migration.md

 1. Follow the **Sign In** link.

-1. Enter the Fiddler license owner's email.
+1. Enter the Fiddler subscription owner's email.

     >important Sign in with your existing or create a new Telerik account with the **same** email you registered with your original Fiddler account.